 The trailer also adds a gag regarding Quill giving "the finger".
 In the trailer it makes it appear as if a censor filter kicks in; in the movie itself, he just gives the finger unobstructed.

 The trailer can give one the impression that Korath is an officer of the Nova Corps, since it shows Quill in the prison line-up right after showing him being cornered by Korath on Morag.
 Korath is actually one of Ronan's enforcers, and he fails to capture Quill in the scene shown in the trailer.

-One of the trailers shows a scene of Gamora nude from behind, likely after the prison wash down, and the impression that Quill sees her afterwards and stares.
-This could be an alternate scene to Quill's staring at Rocket's back post wash down as he's seen staring intently and slowly putting his shirt on.
+One of the trailers shows a scene of Gamora nude from behind, and the impression that Quill sees her afterwards and stares.
+This was probably meant to take place after their excape from the Klyn.